SanjayV28/ProjectIMDb/README.md

 # dbtbigquery
-This is my dbt repository for imdb project
+This is my dbt repository for the DE Capstone project